RELAX: Reinforcement Learning Enabled 2D-LiDAR Autonomous System for Parsimonious UAVs: Methodology

-Reset operation is the guarantee of a well-trained model.
+\bfsection{Reset.} Reset operation is the guarantee of a well-trained model.
 During training, at the end of each episode, the drone will be set to ($0, 0, 4.4$) in Gazebo world.
 However, according to the settings of ROS, the position of drone will not immediately be set to ($0, 0, 4.4$).
 It will either be directly set to ($0, 0, 4.4$) after some time, which depends on the distance between the previous position of drone and ($0, 0, 4.4$), or decreasing from the previous position to ($0, 0, 4.4$) step by step.
 For example, if the drone was at position ($5, 6, 4.4$), after setting to ($0, 0, 4.4$) in Gazebo world, the position of drone in ROS topic might change as $(5,6,4.4) \rightarrow (4,6,4.4) \rightarrow (3,6,4.4) \rightarrow ... \rightarrow (0,0,4.4)$.

 This setting raises a fatal problem: before the position of drone in ROS becomes ($0, 0, 4.4$), the drone will move uncontrollably and has high risk of colliding with obstacles during this period.
-To solve this problem, we propose a novel reset algorithm as shown in Algorithm~\ref{algo:reset}, in which ($x_c, y_c, z_c$) denotes the current drone position in ROS topic.
+To solve this problem, we propose a novel reset algorithm as shown in Algorithm~\ref{algo:reset} in \appref{sec:appendix}, in which ($x_c, y_c, z_c$) denotes the current drone position in ROS topic.
+The core idea of the Algorithm~\ref{algo:reset} is to control the movement of drone into a specific range of space, among which we can guarantee no collision will happen.
+The parameters such as a$_{thr}$, b$_{thr}$, offset$_a$, offset$_b$ are manually set to serve this purpose and should be modified when training environment is different.